Normally, when you think of the side effects of green tea, you may be thinking of some pretty negative things.

 Green tea is the second most consumed beverage in the world.
 Popular in China and India, it is slowly becoming the most popular go-to drink for your health.

 Studies show that green tea may boost heart health, liver and kidney health, brain health, weight loss, and may even prevent age-related brain disorders.
+It's also an excellent option to drink while intermittent fasting, making it a healthier choice than energy drinks or diet sodas.

 These powerful side effects are due to the powerful antioxidants, polyphenols, and catechins (namely EGCG ) that are found in this beverage.